 Four pounds of lean boiled beef chopped fine, twice as much of chopped green tart apples, one pound of chopped suet, three pounds of raisins, seeded, two pounds of currents picked over, washed and dried, half a pound of citron, cut up fine, one pound of brown sugar, one quart of cooking molasses, two quarts of sweet cider, one pint of boiled cider, one tablespoonful of salt, one tablespoonful of pepper, one tablespoonful of mace, one tablespoonful of allspice and four tablespoonfuls of cinnamon, two grated nutmegs, one tablespoonful of cloves

 Mix thoroughly, and warm it on the range until heated through.
 Remove from the fire and when nearly cool, stir in a pint of good brandy and one pint of Madeira wine.
 Put into a crock, cover it tightly and set it in a cold place where it will not freeze, but keep perfectly cold.
-Makes a large quantity, but will keep good all winter. —Chef de Cuisine, Astor House, N.Y.C.
+This famous restaurant dessert recipe makes a large quantity, but will keep good all winter. —Chef de Cuisine, Astor House, N.Y.C.

 The Hotel St Francis Cookbook (1919)